Eng0991/Eng0991/README.md

 ---
 -  🌱 Hey...everyone introduce the name Engkos.
 I am a Python and Jango programmer with a Pass Certificate.
 4/April/2024.

- - 🎯.
-I work with Yanproland Developer The Emeralda Resort, offering real estate products throughout Greater Bandung.
+ - 🎯 I work with Yanproland Developer **The Emeralda Resort**, offering real estate products throughout Greater Bandung.
 My Vision and Mission Helping customers in the process of home ownership in the process of verification, confirmation, negotiation and consultation,

+-  my Email : Galleryvistalogin@gamil.com
+            : or ek619204@gamail.com

 ---